renderorange/weather-api/README.txt

 # DESCRIPTION

-This project provides a simple API, written in nodejs, which serves sensor data read from the Raspberry Pi using the pigpio library.
+This project provides a simple API, written in nodejs, which serves temperature and humidity data from the Raspberry Pi.

+Supported sensors are the DHT11 or DHT22 (AM2302) read using the bcm2835 C library.

 # SYNOPSIS